metacurb/Supports.js/readme.md

 # ⚡ Supports.js
 > Supports.js is a fast, lightweight and dependency-free feature-detection library.
 It's the best way to check a user's browser for those features that your latest projects make use of.

+The aim of Supports.js is to make feature-detection quick and painless.
+Import what you need, and leave the rest.
+Everything returns a Boolean, for ease-of-use.

 ## Getting Started

 ### In the browser